-Data Limitations: The number of WES Child Support payments is based on the volume of payments the Office of
+Data Limitations: The number of WES Child Support payments is based on the volume of payments the Office of the Attorney General transmits to us for payment.
+The overall volume of activity is not within our control.

 Calculation Type:

 Non-cumulative